Most gardeners would not want to deprive their plants of moisture and well-draining soil.

 3. Chinese Evergreen

-For best results, you need to ensure that the soil has an even dose of moisture without being unnecessarily lined with water for an extensive period.
-That is why it is best to wait a while and allow the soil to dry out before you consider adding the next bout of water.
+For best results, you must ensure the soil has an even dose of moisture without being unnecessarily lined with water for an extensive period.
+That is why it is best to wait a while and allow the soil to dry before you consider adding the next bout of water.